Divorce Lawyer in Bridgewater

 Why Work With Attorney Blaustein

-Choosing the right divorce lawyer is one of the most important decisions you will make during this process.
-Experience matters, especially when emotions run high or there is a great deal at stake financially.
-With nearly forty years devoted to divorce and family law in New Jersey, Attorney Blaustein has seen how cases unfold in many different circumstances and understands patterns that affect outcomes.
+Choosing the right divorce lawyer is one of the most consequential decisions you’ll make during this process.
+Experience matters when emotions run high or significant financial stakes are present.
+With nearly forty years devoted to divorce and family law in New Jersey, Attorney Blaustein has seen how cases unfold across many different circumstances and understands the patterns that can shape outcomes.

-This long-term focus is particularly valuable in high conflict divorces.
-Clients often face spouses who are uncooperative, controlling about money, or unwilling to compromise on parenting.
-Attorney Blaustein’s role is to provide steady guidance, help clients avoid reactive decisions, and prepare them for each step.
-The firm’s preparation is detailed and methodical, which supports a clear and honest presentation of your position in settlement talks or court hearings.
+That depth of experience is especially valuable in high-conflict divorces, where clients often face spouses who are uncooperative, financially controlling, or unwilling to compromise on parenting.
+Attorney Blaustein’s role is to provide steady guidance, help clients avoid reactive decisions, and prepare them for each step of the process.
+The firm’s preparation is detailed and methodical, which supports a clear and honest presentation of a client’s position in settlement talks or court hearings.

-New Jersey follows an equitable distribution framework for dividing marital property and debts.
-This does not always mean an equal split.
-Courts generally look at factors such as the length of the marriage, each spouse’s income and earning capacity, contributions to the marriage, and the standard of living.
-In high asset situations, it becomes especially important to identify all accounts and interests, understand how they are valued, and distinguish marital assets from separate ones.
-The firm works with clients to organize financial information carefully, which supports informed negotiation and, if needed, clear presentation to the court.
+New Jersey follows an equitable distribution framework for dividing marital property and debts, which doesn’t always mean an equal split.
+Courts weigh factors such as the length of the marriage, each spouse’s income and earning capacity, contributions to the marriage, and the standard of living established during it.
+In high-asset situations, identifying all accounts and interests, understanding how assets are valued, and distinguishing marital property from separate property becomes especially important.
+The firm works with clients to organize financial information carefully, which supports informed negotiation and clear presentation to the court if needed.

 Spousal support and child support are also common concerns.
-Spousal support, sometimes called alimony, is not automatic.
-Courts consider elements such as the need for support, the other spouse’s ability to pay, the length of the marriage, health, and each party’s earning history.
-Child support is guided by New Jersey’s child support guidelines, which generally take into account income, parenting time schedule, and certain expenses.
-Attorney Blaustein explains these concepts in plain terms so that clients can develop realistic expectations about possible ranges and focus their energy on constructive decisions.
+Alimony isn’t automatic.
+Courts consider the need for support, the other spouse’s ability to pay, the length of the marriage, each party’s health, and their respective earning histories.
+Child support is guided by New Jersey’s child support guidelines, which generally account for income, the parenting time schedule, and certain expenses.
+Attorney Blaustein explains these concepts in plain terms so clients can develop realistic expectations and focus their energy on constructive decisions.

-When you prepare to meet with our divorce lawyer, it may help to think about these topics in advance:
+Before meeting with a divorce lawyer, it may help to think through these topics in advance:

 - Your main financial concerns, such as the home, retirement accounts, or a family business